Arizona Senate assures feds election recount is secure - WTMJ

 “We are very concerned that the auditors are engaged in ongoing and imminent violations of federal voting and election laws,” said the letter sent by the Brennan Center for Justice, the Leadership Conference and Protect Democracy.

+In another developments Friday, Jack Sellers, the Republican chairman of the Maricopa County Board of Supervisors, said the Senate is now threatening to issue a new subpoena to obtain routers the county uses for all its departments, including the sheriff’s office.
+The county has refused to turn them over, saying doing so would cause major security issues and cripple county operations.

+“We have provided eight terabytes of data, ballots and election equipment as commanded by the subpoenas,” Sellers said in a statement.
+“Our efforts to cooperate while following the law have been rewarded with accusations, untruths, and threats.”

-In other developments Friday, Democratic Secretary of State Katie Hobbs asked GOP Gov. Doug Ducey to provide her security and the request was granted.
+Also Friday, Democratic Secretary of State Katie Hobbs asked GOP Gov. Doug Ducey to provide her security.
+The request was granted.

-Hobbs tweeted late Thursday that she had received several death threats because she is an outspoken critic of the Senate’s unprecedented effort to audit the 2020 election, which she and Ducey both certified last year and declared as free and fair.
-She also complained that she was chased by a “reporter” for a rightwing website.
-Hobbs is the state’s top elections official.

 “The @ArizonaAudit and its far-right allies know their rhetoric will lead to this,” she tweeted.
 “They are complicit.”